calogica/calogica.com/_posts/2019-04-05-snowpipes.md

 order by 1;
 ```

-Hopefully this has given you some insights into using Snowpipes for data pipelines that can't be handled by your favorite data pipeline Saas vendor.
+Hopefully this has given you some insights into using Snowpipes for data pipelines that can't be handled by your favorite data pipeline SaaS vendor.

 Snowflake is continuing to build out support for Snowpipes, so stay tuned for updates in this space!